guacsec/guac-docs/graphql.md

 `api` package.

 What we have learned is that the `vault` container image depends on both the `client` and `api` package.
-This is maybe not the dependency relationship we were hoping to find.
+This is might not be the dependency relationship we were hoping to find.

 It is important to understand the limitations of the path GraphQL query in